kendallcoughlin/KendallCoughlin.github.io/README.md

 ![Infographic](https://github.com/kendallcoughlin/KendallCoughlin.github.io/blob/master/ben%20and%20jerrys.jpg?raw=true)

 American consumers were asked what their favorite Ben & Jerry's flavor was for the year of 2016.
-This statistic presents the results of the findings.
+This statistic presents the results of that survey.

 ## Timeline of the Life of Kerry Washington